-The Registry Coordinating Judge will ensure the smooth operation of the NPA in the registry.
+Registry Coordinating Judges will ensure the smooth operation of the NPA in the registry.

 The National Operations Registrar (NOR) is responsible for ensuring the proper implementation of the NCF.
 The position and function of the NOR is pivotal to the NCF.
 The NOR is supported by the National Operations Team, including the Deputy National Operations Registrar and NCF Registrars.

 The National Operations Team is responsible for the design, implementation and ongoing operation of the NFC.
 The NOR Team has a number of key responsibilities as part of the implementation and operation of the NCF, including:

 - the allocation, reallocation and workload analysis of all Federal Court judicial work nationally, both first instance and appellate

 - judicial support nationally, including case management.